ferwanguer/PyQEA/README.md

 # PyQEA
-> Research toolkit for Quantum Inspired optimization in python
+> Library for Quantum Inspired optimization in python

 PyQEA is an extensive research library for Quantum inspired hyper-normal based